LawsonDaiki/google-it-automation-with-python/configuration-management-and-the-cloud/week-one/README.md

 ### The Driving Principles of Configuration Management

-Unlike Python or C which are called procedural languages, Puppet is a **declarative language** because the desired state is declared rather than writing the steps to get there.
+Unlike Python or C which are called **procedural languages**, Puppet is a **declarative language** because the desired state is declared rather than writing the steps to get there.

 There are three important principles of congifuration management

-1. Idempotentcy
+1. Idempotency
 2. Test and repair paradigm
 3. Stateless